Recovery: 1-2 weeks

 Can you combine a breast reduction and lift?

 A breast reduction almost always entails lifting and repositioning the nipple as part of the procedure.
 The difference between a breast reduction and a breast lift is whether or not breast tissue is removed in order to decrease the weight and size of the breast.
-Sometimes in mastopexy, a small amount of breast tissue is removed.
+Sometimes during mastopexy, a small amount of breast tissue is removed.